Kohei Arihara

 Kohei Arihara (有原 航平, Arihara Kōhei) is a Japanese professional baseball pitcher for the Fukuoka SoftBank Hawks of Nippon Professional Baseball (NPB).
-He previously played for the Texas Rangers in Major League Baseball (MLB) and for the Hokkaido Nippon-Ham Fighters NPB.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers and in NPB for the Hokkaido Nippon-Ham Fighters.

-Career
+Early baseball career

+Arihara entered Koryo High School, participated in the spring 82rd Japanese High School Baseball Invitational Tournament and the summer 92rd Japanese High School Baseball Championship in his third year.

+He also entered Waseda University, and won the Best ERA leader Award in the Tokyo Big6 Baseball League in the fall of his junior year, and was selected for the Best Nine Award in the spring of his senior year.

+Professional career

 Hokkaido Nippon-Ham Fighters

 The Hokkaido Nippon-Ham Fighters selected Arihara with the third selection in the 2014 NPB draft.

 On May 15, 2015, Arihara made his NPB debut.
 He won the Pacific League Rookie of the Year after pitching to an 8–8 record with 102 strikeouts.
 Arihara won the Japan Series in the 2016 season, and was also a NPB All-Star after he posted a 2.94 ERA and 11–9 record in 22 appearances.

 In 2017, Arihara registered a 10–13 record and 4.74 ERA in 25 appearances.
 In 20 games in 2018, Arihara pitched to a 8–5 record and a 4.55 ERA with 87 strikeouts.
 In 2019, Arihara led the NPB in wins, with 15, and was named an All-Star for the second time in his career.
 In 2020, Arihara recorded an 8–9 record and 3.46 ERA in 20 games.

 After the 2020 season, on November 26, 2020, the Fighters announced they were allowing Arihara to enter the posting system to play in Major League Baseball (MLB).

 Texas Rangers

 On December 26, 2020, Arihara signed a two-year contract worth $6.2 million with the Texas Rangers of MLB.
 On April 3, 2021, Arihara made his MLB debut as the starting pitcher against the Kansas City Royals, allowing 3 earned runs in 5.0 innings of work with 1 strikeout.

-On May 22, 2021, it was revealed that Arihara had a posterior circumflex humeral artery aneurysm in his right shoulder, which required surgery, ruling him out for at least 12 weeks.
+On May 22, 2021, it was revealed that Arihara had a posterior humeral circumflex artery aneurysm in his right shoulder, which required surgery, ruling him out for at least 12 weeks.
 On May 26, he was placed on the 60-day injured list.
 On September 1, Arihara was activated from the injured list.
 On September 19, Arihara was designated for assignment by the Rangers.

-He had his contract selected on August 16, 2022.
-On September 11, Arihara was designated for assignment after recording a 9.45 ERA in 5 games, and was eventually outrighted to the minors.
+He had his contract selected back to the major league roster on August 16, 2022.
+In a September 10 start against the Toronto Blue Jays, Arihara was clobbered for 11 earned runs on 12 hits and 5 walks in 3.0 innings pitched.
+The next day, Arihara was designated for assignment, with a cumulative 9.45 ERA in 5 games.
+He cleared waivers and was sent outright to the Triple–A Round Rock Express on September 14.
+He elected free agency on November 6.